matscus/Hamster/README.md

 # Hamster
-## Backend from system automatisation perfomance testing
+## Backend from system automation perfomance testing

 used as a  frontend  https://github.com/kolesnikovm/automation-front